-The mission of the Athletic Training Education Program (ATEP)¬†is to build upon the Foundations & Core program a superior education in Athletic Training that leads students into deeper commitment to the intellectual, spiritual, and social dimensions of their lives as expressed through their careers as athletic training students and later as certified professionals.
+The mission of the Athletic Training Program (ATP) is to build a superior education in Athletic Training upon the Foundations & Core program that leads students into deeper commitment to the intellectual, spiritual, and social dimensions of their lives as expressed through their careers as athletic training students and later as certified professionals.

 We strive to develop highly competent, inquisitive, self-directed learners who demonstrate genuine caring for the patients whom they serve.
 As a program within a liberal arts college with a strong Christian heritage, we seek to recruit a diverse, high quality population of students who share the values of the Georgetown College community.

 The Bachelor of Science (BS) degree in Athletic Training is offered to students who desire to either enter the work environment or to pursue graduate education in this field.
 Certified Athletic Trainers (ATCs) work under the direct supervision of a licensed physician and perform a wide variety of services to the physically active population.
 Their core responsibilities include*: